 How Close You are to the Max on Your Credit Cards

 If you are relying on credit to spend to the point that you are near, at, or over your credit card limits, you are headed for trouble.
-This is especially true if you are over your limit on any card because there is a good chance you are paying over limit fees every month.
+This is especially true if you are over your limit on any card.
+There is a good chance you are paying over-limit fees every month.

 How You Make Your Credit Card Payments

 If you are using one card to pay another, trouble lies ahead.
 If you need credit to afford what you are putting on credit, a financial disaster is not far behind.